Scalar Functions¶

 ¶

 Returns the first of its arguments that is not null.
-Null is returned only if all arguments are null.
-It is often used to substitute a default value for null values when data is retrieved for display.
+Returns null if all arguments are null.
+This function is often used to substitute a default value for null values.

 nullif